Taking action

 The goal is to create better standards for the market at large to bring about more sustainable results over the long term.

 ESG risks and opportunities are just one important consideration for companies.
-LGIM engages with companies in a way that considers the nature and sector of their business and the setting of realistic and meaningful goals and outcomes.
+We engage with companies in a way that considers the nature and sector of their business and the setting of realistic and meaningful goals and outcomes.

 Active ownership

-For full details on LGIM’s engagement and voting approach, read the annual active ownership report.
-Here you will find example case studies and further detail, highlighting where LGIM has been successful in raising standards, and where more work needs to be done.
+For an overview of our engagement approach, read the Active Ownership Overview document.
+For more details on our engagement progress achieved in 2024, please refer to our annual active ownership report.
+Here you will find example case studies and further detail, highlighting where we have been successful in raising standards, and where more work needs to be done.

 The value of your pension savings can go down as well as up and is not guaranteed.

-Most of the activity described on this site is carried out by Legal & General Investment Management (LGIM), a division of Legal & General.
-LGIM manages your funds and makes the day-to-day investment decisions.
+Most of the activity described on this site is carried out by Legal & General's Asset Management who manages your funds and makes the day-to-day investment decisions.

 All our funds are managed by professional fund managers but some of the funds available to you are not managed by Legal & General.
 External fund managers may take a different approach to responsible investing.